nononovak/otwadvent2019-ctfwriteup/day12_naughty_list.md

 xPmMVu3dwuOay-yBQSt0WWczRmwzZ3I2QVJPcxUVUd0KQ1n9NNeqoGmyJgE
 ```

 At this point in the challenge I was stuck and didn't end up solving the problem.
 I tried a bunch of methods which involved guessing page names, trying SQL injection with the transfer code and encryption oracle, and others but none worked.
-However, after the competition ended I got some clues from the Discord channel and came up with the final answer below.
+However, after the competition ended, I got some clues from the Discord channel and came up with the final answer below.

 ## Decryption Oracle

-In addition to the encryption oracle I found, there was also a decryption oracle.
-On the registration page (above), you'll see that you can provide a "redirect" parameter.
+In addition to the encryption oracle above, there was also a decryption oracle.
+On the registration page (some example URLs are above), you'll see that you can provide a "redirect" parameter.
 The contents of this parameter are decrypted and filled in the registration form.
-Filling in the "redirect" parameter with "santa"'s transfer code gives the decryption of that value which helps with the final part of the problem.
-It turns out santa's token is the string "sendto:santa", which is in fact 12 characters long.
+Filling in the "redirect" parameter with `santa`'s transfer code gives the decryption of that value which helps with the final part of the problem.
+It turns out santa's token is the string `sendto:santa` - the expected 12 characters mentioned above.

 ![decryption oracle](./images/day12_decryption_oracle.png)